-While the work deemed it possible to assess vehicles on some level for their environmentally friendliness it was left for the discussion at the 4th IEFV conference in New Delhi and future IG meetings to review the potential to determine the exact parameters and appropriate application of an evaluation method to meet the needs of various nations and regions.
+New Delhi and future IG meetings to review the potential to determine the exact parameters and appropriate application of an evaluation method to meet the needs of various nations and regions.
 A central consideration would be the target audience for such information, such as policy makers, regulators and consumers.

-During the 4th EFV conference held in New-Delhi India in 2009, the discussions led to the conclusion that developing the entire holistic approach for defining EFV from a technical and scientific point of view was not feasible.
+14. During the fourth EFV conference held in New Delhi in 2009, the discussions led to the conclusion that developing the entire holistic approach for defining EFV from a technical and scientific point of view was not feasible.
 This is mainly because there are differences in testing procedures, multiple specifications, weightings, factors subject to regional or temporal circumstances and data availability concerning environmental aspects and impacts of vehicles.

-In view of all the above aspects, it was suggested that to avoid a single score assessment, but, as a next step, to consider the following parameters in more detail.
+15. In view of all the above aspects, it was suggested that to avoid a single score assessment, but, as a next step, to consider the following parameters in more detail.

-- 1. CO2 emission: The factor has a direct impact on the target groups.
+(a) CO2 emission: The factor has a direct impact on the target groups.
 Also substantial regional, worldwide, good quality data is available.
-Data is also regularly updated. - 2.
-Noise: It has a direct impact on consumers and other road users.
+Data is also regularly updated.

+(b) Noise: It has a direct impact on consumers and other road users.
 Good quality data is available.
-It is the topic which has a high relevance at present. - 3.
-Regulated pollutants: Has a high relevance.
+It is the topic which has a high relevance at present.

+(c) Regulated pollutants: Has a high relevance.
 Good quality regional data is available and data is updated regularly.
-Has a high local environmental impact. - 4.
-Recyclability: Relevant to environment.
-Regional good quality data is available. - 5.
-Type of fuel: Relevant to environment.
+Has a high local environmental impact.

+(d) Recyclability: Relevant to environment.
+Regional good quality data is available.

+(e) Type of fuel: Relevant to environment.
 Has high quality of good data available.

-&lt;sup>8 Informal document No. WP.29-148-11 (148th WP.29, 23-26 june 2009).

-&lt;sup>9Working Paper No. EFV-07-07-Rev1(GRPE Informal Group on EFV, 7th Meeting, 11th June 2010); Minutes of the 7th meeting of the GRPE Informal Group on Environmentally Friendly Vehicles (EFV) held at Geneva on 11th June 2010; http://www.unece.org/fileadmin/DAM/trans/doc/2010/wp29grpe/EFV-07-07r1e.doc

-The IG had many in-depth discussions but met with some of important obstacles when determining the likelihood of success in identifying a single matrix to rate the "environmentally friendliness" of vehicles.
+16. The IG had many in-depth discussions but met with some of important obstacles when determining the likelihood of success in identifying a single matrix to rate the "environmentally friendliness" of vehicles.

-After much discussion and with the growing national and regional tools being developed to rate vehicles on the national and regional scale it was agreed that a global assessment tool may not be possible or warranted.
+17. After much discussion and with the growing national and regional tools being developed to rate vehicles on the national and regional scale it was agreed that a global assessment tool may not be possible or warranted.
 However, during the exercise it was observed and understood that development of EFV evaluation criteria is very complex and difficult mainly because of:

-- Differing market situations and consumer needs; - Varying environmental needs (nationally or region-wise); with different priorities in different area; - Complexity of environmental parameters that cannot be aggregated into a single score in an internationally and scientifically appropriate way ; and - Technology choices (e.g. alternative fuels / propulsions) depend on different regions and segment conditions and a technology neutral approach is generally preferred.
+(a) Differing market situations and consumer needs;

+(b) Varying environmental needs (nationally or region-wise); with different priorities in different area;

+(c) Complexity of environmental parameters that cannot be aggregated into a single score in an internationally and scientifically appropriate way; and

+(d) Technology choices (e.g. alternative fuels / propulsions) depend on different regions and segment conditions and a technology neutral approach is generally preferred.

-Finally the IG referred the EFV working group activities to a newly formed Task Force Group on Environmentally Friendly Vehicles in June 2011.
+18. Finally the IG referred the EFV working group activities to a newly formed Task Force Group on Environmentally Friendly Vehicles in June 2011.